-Lake Tahoe evacuees watching weekend with hope as fire slows
+Lake Tahoe evacuees hope to return home as wildfire slows

 “It’s all based on fire behavior,” said Jake Cagle, a fire operations section chief.
 “For now, things are looking good … we’re getting close.”

-The resort area can easily accommodate 100,000 people on a busy weekend but was eerily empty just before the holiday weekend.
+The resort area can easily accommodate 100,000 people on a busy weekend but was eerily empty — except for the occasional, wandering bear — just before the holiday weekend.

 The wildfire dealt a major blow to an economy that heavily depends on tourism and was starting to rebound this summer from pandemic shutdowns.